For additional information on Sociology at UC Merced, please visit the Sociology website.

-The minor in Sociology gives students the ability to understand the complexities of today’s society by examining human behavior and social actions.
-In examining how social structures (such as work, the family, religion, etc.) help shape social rules, processes, and agency, students gain a better understanding of the entirety of today's world—from poverty, to gender, to race, to organizational behavior, to politics.
+A minor in Sociology gives students the ability to understand the complexities of today’s society by examining human behavior and social actions.
+In examining how social structures (such as work, the family, religion, etc.) help shape social rules, processes and agency, students gain a better understanding of the entirety of today's world — from poverty, gender, race and organizational behavior to politics.
 In studying these issues, students learn to use analytical reasoning and apply sociological theories to explain a wide range of social phenomena.

 Program Learning Outcomes